D00RDASH/Jeremy-Okyere-AI-Portfolio/README.md

 * Visualization (Matplotlib, Seaborn)
 * Google Colab

-## DeepLearning-ITAI2376
+## ComputerVision-ITAI2376

-This course introduces foundational machine learning and deep learning concepts, including:
+This course introduces core computer vision concepts and practical techniques for analyzing and understanding visual data, including:

-- Working with datasets and preprocessing
+- Working with images and video data
+- Image preprocessing and augmentation
+- Feature extraction and classical vision methods
-- Building initial machine learning models
+- Building and training deep learning models for vision tasks
-- Understanding neural network basics
+- Tasks such as image classification, object detection, and segmentation
-- Developing practical intuition for training, evaluating, and improving models
+- Evaluating and improving vision models
-- Running experiments in Python/Colab
+- Running experiments in Python/Colab using libraries like OpenCV, NumPy, and PyTorch/TensorFlow

 Project folders from this course are included in this repository with dedicated documentation.

 ## Projects

-* Project 1 –
+* Project 1 – Image Processing Fundamentals

 * Project 2 –

-* Project 3 –
+* Project 3 – Image Classification with SVM

 Each project will include: